kruoni/HoverForever/README.md

 ![Shows the DMs and Groups with the style applied](https://github.com/user-attachments/assets/cb11d17f-3d49-4e33-ac17-c90d54d708a4)  |  ![Shows a random channel in a server with the style applied](https://github.com/user-attachments/assets/b0d8fd7e-3431-4dee-86ba-61a848484049)

 *Preview might be prone to change.

 > [!NOTE]
 >I do plan to merge this to completely replace main-surcord so I don't have to rely on SlippingGittys's theme.

+> [!IMPORTANT]
+> This is close to merging, I will probably change the previews when done so.
 # How To Install:

 1- With QuickCSS (or any CSS editors from your client):